Palm Beach International Airport: History

 The 25-gate David McCampbell Terminal, named for a World War II naval flying ace, was dedicated in 1988.
 In 2003, the terminal was voted among the finest in the nation by readers of Conde Nast Traveler Magazine.
 In that year, a new landscaped I-95 interchange was built to decrease traffic on Southern Boulevard (US 98) extending Turnage Boulevard (the road around the perimeter of the concourse).

 Competition from rapidly expanding Fort Lauderdale-Hollywood International Airport cut growth at the airport in the 1990s.
 The 2001 recession and the September 11 terrorist attacks further inhibited growth, but development in South Florida since 2002 has finally led to a surge of passenger traffic at the airport.
 In addition, discount carriers such as JetBlue and Southwest Airlines began service to PBI.
 In 2006, the county embarked on an interim expansion program by breaking ground on a 7-story parking garage and the addition of 3 gates in Concourse C. Long range expansions include gates at Concourse B and the eventual construction of a new 14 gate Concourse D to be extended east from the present terminal.

 Following the 2016 election of Donald Trump as President of the United States, Air Force One again became a frequent visitor to PBI, typically parking on the south side of the airport near Southern Boulevard while Trump visited his nearby Mar-a-Lago estate.
 Until 2017, a line of school buses was used as a temporary barrier between the aircraft and onlookers.
-Palm Beach County stated that it would erect a more permanent barrier system in mid-2017, but the school buses were still in use as of November.
+Palm Beach County stated that it would erect a more permanent barrier system in mid-2017, but the school buses were still in use as of that November.

+In 2024, PBI was ranked by Travel+Leisure as the third-best domestic airport in the US by its readers.
+Criteria was based on access, check-in, restaurants, shopping, and design, and was ranked from excellent to poor in those categories.
+Only Minneapolis-St. Paul International Airport and Rhode Island T. F. Green International Airport kept PBI Airport out of the top spot.

 Facilities

+Runways and taxiways

 Palm Beach International Airport covers 2120 acre and has three runways: